SbibouJr/Starter-Pack-React-Server-Side-Rendering/README.md

 npm run start-prod
 ```

-Or go to thei `dist` directory and start:
+Or go to the `dist` directory and start:

 ```bash
 node server.js